-Crewed by Paramedics and Emergency Medical Technicians, together with qualified local mariners, this enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.
+With a clinical crew of Paramedics and Emergency Medical Technicians from, together with a qualified voluntary crew of local mariners, this enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.

-Operated by St John, the marine ambulance service relies on public donations and support to operate.
+Operated by the St John charity, the marine ambulance service relies on public donations and support to operate.

 Although her role is primarily answering medical emergencies or accidents on board ships or neighbouring islands, Flying Christine III is also available to assist the local RNLI offshore lifeboat and Guernsey Coastguard in rescues or searches at sea.

 The crew of Flying Christine III are made up of ‘expert volunteers’, Paramedics and Emergency Medical Technicians from the emergency ambulance service also provided in Guernsey by St John.

 This means that casualties are treated on board by crew members who have the training and experience to diagnose and treat injuries or accidents to professional ambulance service standards.

 Volunteers from the local boating fraternity make up a panel of ’expert’ volunteer coxswains and engineers to assist the service whenever necessary, and can be called from their homes or their jobs at any time of the day or night, to respond to emergency calls.